Skip to main content

 Maintain a Drug and Alcohol Testing Program

 Owner-operators must be part of a random drug and alcohol testing consortium (C/TPA).
-You cannot self-administer your own testing program.
+You cannot self-administer your own DOT drug and alcohol testing program.
 The C/TPA handles random selections, testing coordination, and Clearinghouse reporting on your behalf.
 Typical cost is $50-$150 per year for consortium membership.

 Keep Your C/TPA Information Current